-Palliative Care Service is an interdisciplinary service for patients with advanced incurable illnesses, and their families, dedicated to relief of suffering and improvement of quality of life using a comprehensive approach.
-As the disease advances and it is evident that the patient is unlikely to survive, comfort measures become a priority.
-The goal of palliative care is to prevent and relieve suffering and to support the best possible quality of life for patients and their families, regardless of the stage of the disease or the need for other therapies.
-Palliative care expands the traditional disease-model of medical treatments to include the goals of enhancing quality of life for patients and addressing the spiritual and social needs of patients and their families.
+The Palliative Care Service is an interdisciplinary service for patients with advanced illnesses, and their families, dedicated to relief of suffering and improvement of quality of life using a comprehensive approach.
+As the disease advances and it is evident that the patient is unlikely to survive, maintenance of quality of life and eventually a focus solely on comfort measures become the priority.
+The goal of Palliative Care is to prevent and relieve suffering and to support the best possible quality of life for patients and their families, regardless of the stage of the disease or the need for other therapies.
+Palliative Care expands the traditional disease-model of medical treatments to include the goals of enhancing quality of life for patients and addressing the spiritual and social needs of patients and their families.

-Within the New York City Health and Hospitals Corporation, Lincoln is among the top providers of Palliative Care Services.
-Lincoln Medical Center takes care of 160,000 emergency visits, 400,000 outpatient visits, and 30,000 inpatient discharges annually.
-Our consultative palliative care service has been active since 2004 and has grown to provide palliative services to more than 1,300 inpatients per year.
-Our training provides a wealth of clinical experience in the inpatient, outpatient, long term care, inpatient and outpatient hospice setting.
+Within the New York City Health and Hospitals Corporation, Lincoln is among the top providers of Palliative Care services.
+In 2022 Lincoln Medical Center took care of more than 120,000 emergency visits, 500,000 ambulatory care visits and almost 20,000 inpatient discharges.
+Our Palliative Care consultation service has been active since 2004 and has grown to seeing more than 1,100 inpatients per year with an additional 600+ ambulatory care visits.
+Our training provides a wealth of clinical experience in the inpatient and outpatient settings as well as long term and hospice care.

-The Hospice and Palliative Care Fellowship Program at Lincoln Medical Center is fully accredited by the American Council of Graduate Medical Education – ACGME and provides comprehensive post-graduate training in all areas of the Hospice and Palliative Care.
-Lincoln Medical Center is located in the South Bronx (an area experiencing remarkable development and reinvigoration) and has long tradition of providing care to the underserved and the disadvantaged in the city of New York.
-The Palliative care services Lincoln have been awarded certification as an Advanced Palliative Care Program by The Joint Commission (initially in 2012, with ongoing certification, last re-certified in 2021).
+The Hospice and Palliative Care Fellowship Program at Lincoln Health and Hospitals is fully accredited by the American Council of Graduate Medical Education (ACGME) and provides comprehensive post-graduate training in all areas of the Hospice and Palliative Care.
+Lincoln Health and Hospitals is located in the South Bronx (an area experiencing remarkable development and reinvigoration) and has long tradition of providing care to the underserved and the disadvantaged in the city of New York.
+The Palliative Care services Lincoln have been awarded certification as an Advanced Palliative Care Program by The Joint Commission (initially in 2012, with ongoing certification, last re-certified in 2023).

 The one year fellowship comprises of the following rotations: